bubba169/moja-game/README.md

 #### Priority
 By default all messages are added with a priority of `100`.
 This can be altered by passing the `priority` parameter to the `Grapevine::listen` function.
 Listeners with a higher priority will be called first giving them the chance cancel the message before it is passed to the lesser priority listeners.

+### Entity / Component
+MoJaGame is based on the entity component principal where generic entities that exist in a game are defined by the components they contain.
+Components do very little on their own, they are more like information storage but can contain code that should only affect the entity they are attached to.
+Components should not need to know about eachother - ff they expect to influence another component they should send a message over the grapevine.